-- have been living continuously in Hungary for eight years since the accession to the settlement permit; - possess secured accommodation; - possess sufficient financial means; and - have successfully taken an exam on Hungarian constitutional and citizenship issues in Hungarian language - thus, implicitly, the law requires a high level of Hungarian language knowledge in order to receive citizenship.
-On the other hand, ethnic Hungarians entitled to participate in the "simplified naturalization process" (see below) are exempt from the exam.
+- have been living continuously in Hungary for eight years since the accession to the settlement permit, - possess secured accommodation, - possess sufficient financial means, and - have successfully taken an exam on Hungarian constitutional and citizenship issues in the Hungarian language thus, the law implicitly requires a high-level of Hungarian language knowledge in order to receive citizenship.
+On the other hand, ethnic Hungarians entitled to participate in the "simplified naturalisation process" (see below) are exempt from this exam.